voormedia/emailifier/README.md

 Mailifier – Hide email addresses from spambots
 ==============================================

-Mailifier allows you to display emailaddresses in webpages whilst preventing spambots from harvesting them.
+Mailifier is a jQuery plugin that allows you to display emailaddresses in webpages whilst preventing spambots from harvesting them.

 Features
 --------

-* Malifier is fast and compact.
+* Mailifier is fast and compact.
 * Being a jQuery plugin it is easily implemented.
 * It allows for easy extending and customization.